 The Project

 The Island’s owners have teamed up with the Federation and other partners to help slow the erosion of the Island and restore the habitat that has been lost.
-The plan is to bring in granite stone to create a living shoreline sill around the most severely affected areas of the Island to reduce wave impacts.
-The sill will have permit-required breaks every one hundred feet to allow fish passage and water circulation, backed by a secondary short sill landward or shoreward of the breaks.
-Approximately 2,450 ft. of granite living shoreline is proposed.
-A 500 ft. section of the sill has already been completed along the northeastern section of the island.
+The plan was to bring in granite stone to create a living shoreline sill around the most severely affected areas of the Island to reduce wave impacts.
+The sill has permit-required breaks every one hundred feet to allow fish passage and water circulation, backed by a secondary short sill landward or shoreward of the breaks.
+Approximately 2,600 ft. of granite living shoreline was constructed.

 Oyster castles were also installed along this section to provide additional oyster habitat.
 The area landward of the sill will be planted with marsh grasses to ensure the stabilization of sediment accumulation and create habitat for many species.
 The living shoreline was chosen as the best method to accomplish both goals.
-Construction of the remaining sill sections is expected to begin in early fall 2024 and take approximately 4 months to complete.
+Construction of the granite offshore sill was completed in August 2024.
 Planting will occur in spring 2025.

 The living shoreline was designed by Albemarle & Associates, Ltd. and is being constructed by Coastal Wildlife Consultants.
 The marsh grasses will be planted by Native Shorelines and the youth participating in the CTO trips.
 The project is supported by the North Carolina General Assembly through an appropriation administered by the North Carolina Land and Water Fund.